SynFutures/docs/docs/faq.md

 A futures trade typically goes through **three stages**:

-1. NORMAL: A futures contract enters the NORMAL state when newly created and initialized until the SETTLING state.
+1. TRADING: A futures contract enters the TRADING state when newly created and initialized until the SETTLING state.
 During this state system players could perform all available functions.

 2. SETTLING: last hour before contract expiry.
 This state is to prepare for the smooth settlement of contracts.
 Users are only allowed to reduce but not open or increase position.
 This implies that a trader can only close outstanding position and LP can remove but not add liquidity.